 - 1. Illumination of the object and the reference fibres; each can be separately fed by the object, the sky, light from a calibration source, or it can be dark. - 2.
 Correction of atmospheric dispersion by means of an ADC. - 3.
-Switching between HARPS, and CES (from end 2004 on) fibres. - 4.
+Switching between HARPS and EGGS fibres. - 4.
 Feeding of the fibre viewer technical CCD camera for guiding. - 5.
-Introduction of the Iodine cell into the object light path. - 6.
+Introduction of the Iodine cell into the object light path (de-commissioned) - 6.
+Introduction of the linear / circular polarimeter in the beam path (if relevant). - 7.
 Attenuating the reference light beam from the ThAr lamp via a neutral density wheel to an equivalent exposure time of 40s at zero density.
 This can be done for exposure times from 40s to 5400s.